 - Submit applications for Spring deadlines (for most schools, the latest will be March 1st)

-- Make any last visits to your top choice schools or those you haven’t visited before.
-If you choose to do this, schedule meetings with faculty and other individuals to get more information and ask questions.
+- Make any last visits to your top choice schools or those you haven’t visited before, and schedule meetings with faculty and other individuals to get more information and ask questions

 - Update your mentors and other staff who contributed to your application (remember, they made an investment in you - it is polite to share your success and express gratefulness for their support)